 On average, there are 22 work days each month.
 If each workday has 11 peak hours in it, then you need to provide enough compute resources to handle 242 peak hours each month.

-For non-peak hours, this solutions has a minimum of two
+For non-peak hours, this solution has a minimum of two

 Load balancing and data transfer